Future with origin

 With the joint venture AgReliant, KWS is now represented almost nationwide with the breeding, production and marketing of innovative corn varieties in the American “corn belt.”

 Success can be seeded – The “orange company” celebrates 150 years of KWS.

 The foreign share of sales is over 70 percent.

 With the Joint Ventures RIBER – KWS Sementes S.A. and KWS Melhoramento e Sementes Ltda., KWS enters the Brazilian seed business.

 KWS and the Chinese company Kengfeng found the joint venture KENGFENG - KWS SEEDS CO., LTD in the corn business.

-As a leading company in plant breeding, KWS SAAT SE operates in more than 70 countries worldwide with around 60 subsidiaries and associated companies.
+#celebreed165: Since its foundation 165 years ago, KWS has developed steadily and today operates as a leading plant breeding company in more than 70 countries worldwide with 88 subsidiaries and associated companies.